"Overview of Adult ADHD

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetic amines (e.g., epinephrine, ephedrine); or if you have any other allergies.
+PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetic drugs (such as amphetamine or lisdexamfetamine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Caution is advised when using this drug in children because it may affect weight, growth rate, and final height.
+Children may be more sensitive to the side effects of this drug, especially weight loss.
+This medication may slow down a child's growth.
 The doctor may recommend temporarily stopping the medication from time to time to reduce this risk.
-Monitor your child's weight and height and consult your doctor or pharmacist for more details.
+Monitor your child's weight and height.
+Consult your doctor or pharmacist for more details.

 Additional Dexedrine Information